 “Supply is at low levels, mainly due to the significant amount of offices being converted to residential use under permitted development rights.”
 Mr Olney said the two vacant offices currently on offer are the ground floor of Dowding House in Paddock Wood and Bayham House in Grosvenor Road.
 Shane Raggett, director of Broadlands Commercial Property Agents, said: “There is not anything of any substance available.

 “There are no single floors, just bits and pieces dotted around.
 There are a couple of places and they are under offer.”

-Data from the Valuation Office Agency (VOA), the department responsible for collecting business rates, reveals that in Tunbridge Wells the 163,000sqm of floor space available in the 2000/1 financial year fell to 143,000sqm by 2015/16.
+Data from the Valuation Office Agency (VOA), responsible for collecting business the department responsibusiness rates, reveals that in Tunbridge Wells the 163,000sqm of floor space available in the 2000/1 financial year fell to 143,000sqm by 2015/16.